waku-org/specs/standards/application/privatev1.md

 ## Architecture

 This conversation type assumes there is some service or application which wishes to generate and receive end-to-end encrypted content.
-It also assumes that some other component will be responsible for delivering the generated payloads.
+It also assumes that some other component is responsible for delivering the generated payloads.
 At its core this protocol takes the content provided and creates a series of payloads to be sent to the recipient.

 ```mermaid
 flowchart LR